 CHANGE OF PHYSICAL ENVIRONMENT

-Inquiries or requests related to the change of the physical environment at Kent State University shall be directed to the Office of the University Architect.
+Inquiries or requests related to the change of the physical environment at Kent State University shall be directed to the Office of the University Architect (University Policy Register Chapter 7-04).
 The following are considered changes to the physical environment:

 • Additions, renovations or subdivisions of existing buildings;